BackofenLab/CRISPRleader/README.md

      CRISPRleader.py r_l_o  "repeat" "leader" "organism" .

-    For Repeat and Leader DNA sequances are expected as input Organism type 'a' for archea and 'b' for bacteria
+    For Repeat and Leader DNA sequances are expected as input Organism type "a" for archea and "b" for bacteria

     Example: python CRISPRleader.py r_l_o GAAATCAAAAGATAGTTGAAAC       AAGAATGGCGTTGGGCCTCGGCGTTTTCTCAACCTCCACGTTGCTGTGCTTGCGAAGAATGGCGGCCGCCCACCCCGAAAAGAGACATATATGAATGTAAAACGCGGCAGAAAAGCGTCCACCGAAGA    TACAAAAAACCTACAAAAAACTTAAAAACCCACAAAAACCAACAAAACCAGCCCCA a